haris523/starter-project/README.md

 ## Usage instructions

-You can use this template with this command: `npx react-native init project-name --template https://github.com/haris523/starter-project.git`.
+You can use this template with this command: `npx react-native init project-name --template https://github.com/haris523/starter-project.git`

 ### Android

 After the installation process android app should be ready to run.
-You can run the app with the following command `npx react-native run-android`.
+You can run the app with the following command `npx react-native run-android`

 ### iOS